janpaepke/ScrollMagic/README.md

 If you run into trouble using ScrollMagic please follow the [Troubleshooting guide](https://github.com/janpaepke/ScrollMagic/wiki/Troubleshooting-Guide).

-**Please do not post support requests in the github issue section**, as it's reserverd for issue and bug reporting.
+**Please do not post support requests in the github issue section**, as it's reserved for issue and bug reporting.
-If all above options for self-help fail, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/scrollmagic) or the [ScrollMagic Premium Support](https://support.scrollmagic.io/?utm_source=github&utm_medium=link).
+If all the above options for self-help fail, please use [Stack Overflow](https://stackoverflow.com/questions/tagged/scrollmagic) or the [ScrollMagic Premium Support](https://support.scrollmagic.io/?utm_source=github&utm_medium=link).

 ## Browser Support